 It is easy for the COLLECTORS EXTRAVAGANZA® shows to subscribe to the PSMA Code of Ethics, as honest representation of merchandise has been a hallmark of the Johnson shows for four decades.

 COLLECTORS EXTRAVAGANZA® Corp. donates part of its pre-tax profits to the Frances Goodman Johnson Foundation, a private non-profit and non-political organization established 1997 in memory of Mrs. Johnson.
-The Foundation provides literacy grants to teachers, librarians and other non-profit groups in the Midwest and West.
 Visit the Gazebo and Rose Gardens at the Des Moines Botanical Center, a memorial garden donated to the City of Des Moines by the Foundation.
 Denver residents and visitors will enjoy bringing their children to Kidspace at Wings Over The Rockies Air & Space Museum where the Foundation is sponsoring the Reading Nook.
 The Foundation supports the Colorado Regional Science Fair in Alamosa through contributions and book sales.
+The Walt Johnson Collections Preservation at the Des Moines Public Library has been established in Walt's memory.
+Funding will be used to digitize the Library's archives of Des Moines and central Iowa history.